 Scholarships offer access to the opportunity of education, assisting talented students to fulfil their potential.
 These scholarships are an important investment in the future of these individual young Australians, and their ongoing contribution to the broader community.
 GAF scholars consistently report less stress, better grades, increased enjoyment and in many cases, a sense of camaraderie amongst the students.

 The George Alexander Foundation Scholarship Program welcomed its first scholars in 2002 via programs at Griffith University in Queensland and RMIT University in Victoria.
 The objective of each program was to provide scholarships to students with academic ability, leadership potential and a commitment to their community.

 As a former RMIT lecturer and alumnus, and as a Queensland resident, George felt a personal link to both these institutions.

 'Encouraging bright young students, regardless of background, has been immensely satisfying.'

 George Alexander, 2006

-Since then the Foundation has supported 17 institutions with scholarships and bursaries.
-Currently there are 12 active Scholarship Programs operating in partnership with 11 universities and one TAFE institute, supporting a total of 45 new scholars in 2015.
+Since then the Foundation has supported 20 institutions with scholarships and bursaries.
+Currently there are 12 active scholarship programs operating in partnership with 11 universities and one TAFE institute.
 The GAF team works with each institution in the selection of all scholarship recipients.